-12 Top-Notch Products for Maintaining Your Hair Color
+The 15 Best Products for Maintaining Your Hair Color

 Aveda

-BioSilk Color Therapy Lock and Protect Shampoo
+BioSilk Color Therapy Shampoo

-Biosilk's products are great for repairing damaged hair, but this specific shampoo helps shield hair from UV rays and enviornmental damage.
+Biosilk's products are great for repairing damaged hair, but this specific shampoo helps shield hair from UV rays and environmental damage.

 $16.98 at BioSilk